callstack/react-native-testing-library/website/docs/MigrationV7.md

 }
 ```

-We're told this should also speed up your tests startup on cold cache.
-Using official preset has another benefit.
-The library is compatible with any version of React Native without introducing breaking changes.
+We're told this also speeds up your tests startup on cold cache.
+Using official preset has another benefit – the library is compatible with any version of React Native without introducing breaking changes.

 ## Cleanup is included by default